+If you’ve been trying to find a place for a quick family outing, check out Devils Head Trail.
 Designated as a National Recreation Trail in 1979, this trail continues to bring its hikers close to nature, as well as the historic Devil’s Head Lookout.
-Also, Devils Head Trail provides a spectacular 100 mile, 360 panoramic view of the Colorado mountains, plains, rock formations, and forests.
+Also, Devils Head Trail provides spectacular 100-mile, 360 panoramic views of the Colorado mountains, plains, rock formations, and forests.

 Hiking the National Recreation Trail